TSTC-Flippin/Final-Project-21xx_StudentTemplate/README.md

 MIT License]

 [Choose the one you want to use, create your license file in your repo and include description and link to it here)

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.